-- The products we sell are inherently risky and could give rise to product liability, product warranty claims, and other loss contingencies. - · Our markets are highly competitive, and if we are unable to compete effectively, we will be adversely affected. - Technological advances, the introduction of new products, and new design and manufacturing techniques could adversely affect our operations unless we are able to adapt to the resulting change in conditions. - We may seek to raise additional funds, finance acquisitions or develop strategic relationships by issuing capital stock that would dilute your ownership. - We may be unsuccessful in our future acquisition endeavors, if any, which may have an adverse effect on our business; in addition, some of the businesses we acquire may incur significant losses from operations. - Our business and growth may suffer if we are unable to attract and retain key officers or employees, including our Chief Executive Officer, Warren B. Kanders, as well as any loss of officers or employees due to illness or other events outside of our control. - · We are uncertain of our ability to manage our growth. - We have significant payment obligations under the terms of our long-term debt, \$211.9 million of which was outstanding as of March 31, 2021. - The concentration of our capital stock ownership with insiders will likely limit your ability to influence corporate matters.
+- The products we sell are inherently risky and could give rise to product liability, product warranty claims, and other loss contingencies. - Our markets are highly competitive, and if we are unable to compete effectively, we will be adversely affected. - Technological advances, the introduction of new products, and new design and manufacturing techniques could adversely affect our operations unless we are able to adapt to the resulting change in conditions. - We may seek to raise additional funds, finance acquisitions or develop strategic relationships by issuing capital stock that would dilute your ownership. - We may be unsuccessful in our future acquisition endeavors, if any, which may have an adverse effect on our business; in addition, some of the businesses we acquire may incur significant losses from operations. - Our business and growth may suffer if we are unable to attract and retain key officers or employees, including our Chief Executive Officer, Warren B. Kanders, as well as any loss of officers or employees due to illness or other events outside of our control.

+- · We are uncertain of our ability to manage our growth. - We have significant payment obligations under the terms of our long-term debt, \$211.9 million of which was outstanding as of March 31, 2021. - After the completion of this offering, Warren B. Kanders is expected to beneficially own approximately 51% of the voting power of our common stock.
+As such, the concentration of our capital stock ownership with insiders will likely limit your ability to influence corporate matters.